 * - Ahmed Agil (Ammaday)

-Prior to season-opening, MSA organized judging courses for the divisions of bodyboarding and shortboard.
+Prior to the season-opening, MSA organized judging courses for the divisions of bodyboarding and shortboard.
 These newly trained judges were part of the judging team for the competition.

 Despite being generally regarded as underfunded in Maldives, the sport of surfing continues to bring in numerous top level finishes in international level competitions, bagging a record amount of gold medals for the country.